 The file that was saved to L: is automatically encrypted and placed in the BoxCryptor folder.
 Dropbox then notices a new file has appeared, and the encrypted file is also uploaded and distributed to all my machines running Dropbox.
 Note that only the encrypted version of the file has been uploaded.

 I can continue to work on the file on L: to my heart’s content.
-In a very real sense, it’s just a file, and can be manipulated like any other.
-As changes are saved to disk, the corresponding encrypted version of the file is updated appropriately.
+It’s just a file, and can be manipulated like any other.
+As changes are saved to disk, the corresponding encrypted version of the file is updated.

-All that has been uploaded to your online storage provider are the encrypted versions of your files.
+All that has been uploaded to my online storage provider are the encrypted versions of my files.

-There’s a reasonable argument that you can use BoxCryptor for almost anything you might use a standard TrueCrypt vault for.
+There’s a reasonable argument that you can use BoxCryptor for almost anything you might use a standard VeraCrypt vault for.

 The practical differences boil down to this:

-Monolithic versus incremental update: the biggest drawback to using TrueCrypt with a service such as Dropbox is that it’s a single file.
-Any changes to any of the files contained within it means that the entire file may be considered changed, and may need to be uploaded or downloaded.
-BoxCryptor maintains individual files as individual files and thus, only files actually modified need updating.
+Monolithic versus incremental update: the biggest drawback to using VeraCrypt with a service such as Dropbox is that it’s a single file.
+Any changes to any of the files contained within it means that the entire file is considered changed and must be uploaded or downloaded.
+BoxCryptor maintains individual files as individual files; only files actually modified need updating.

-Open- versus closed-source: TrueCrypt is an open-source project, and its source code can be examined and audited.
+Open- versus closed-source: VeraCrypt is an open-source project4, and its source code can be examined and audited.
 BoxCryptor is a commercial product by a German company, so using BoxCryptor requires that you implicitly trust this company.

-TrueCrypt is free no matter what you do with it.
-While BoxCryptor’s base version is free, there are licensing levels for additional features that may be important, as well as for commercial use.
+VeraCrypt is free no matter what you do with it.
+While BoxCryptor’s base version is free, there are licensing levels for additional features that may be important, as well as for commercial use (more on that below).

 In short, BoxCryptor is an excellent solution for encrypting files that are going to be placed in online storage management utilities such as DropBox.
-In my opinion, TrueCrypt remains the better choice for encrypting offline data.
-And of course, it’s entirely possible to use both side by side.
+In my opinion, VeraCrypt, or Windows own encryption, Bitlocker, remain better choices for encrypting offline data or entire hard drives.

 It’s for more than PCs